 Traveling Outside the U.S?

 Before traveling outside the U.S., it is advisable to check for travel alerts in the part(s) of the world you are traveling to.
-If you are traveling on official UAF business, a number of resources are available on the UA Travel Alerts page.

 Learn About your Destination – information from the U.S. Department of State.